1. What being saved and attaining complete salvation are

 Relevant Words of God:

-At the time Jesus’ work was the redemption of all mankind.
+At the time, Jesus’ work was the work to redeem all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
-Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin.
+Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins.
+Provided you believed, you would never more be of sin.

-Mankind had only to accept the Lord Jesus as the Savior for his sins to be forgiven.
-Nominally speaking, the sins of man were no longer a barrier to his achieving salvation and coming before God and were no longer the leverage by which Satan accused man.
-That is because God Himself had done real work, had become in the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
-In this way, man descended from the cross, being redeemed and saved thanks to the flesh of God, the likeness of this sinful flesh.
+As soon as the second stage of God’s work was completed—after the crucifixion—God’s work of recovering man from sin (which is to say, recovering man from the hands of Satan) was accomplished.
+And so, from that moment onward, mankind had only to accept the Lord Jesus as the Savior, and his sins would be forgiven.
+Nominally speaking, the sins of man were no longer a barrier to his achieving salvation and coming before God, and were no longer the leverage by which Satan accused man.
+That is because God Himself had done real work, had become the likeness and foretaste of sinful flesh, and God Himself was the sin offering.
+In this way, man descended from the cross, and was redeemed and saved through the flesh of God—the likeness of this sinful flesh.

-Man’s flesh is of Satan, it is full of disobedient dispositions, it is deplorably filthy, it is something unclean.
-People covet the enjoyment of the flesh too much, there are too many manifestations of the flesh, and so God despises the flesh to a point.
-When people leave behind the filthy, corrupt things of Satan, they gain God’s salvation.
-But if they remain incapable of divesting themselves of filth and corruption, then they will still be under the domain of Satan.
-People’s conniving, deceitfulness, and crookedness are things of Satan; by saving you, God separates you from these things and God’s work cannot be wrong, and is all in order to save people from darkness.
-When you have believed to a certain point and can divest yourself of the corruption of the flesh, and are no longer enshackled by this corruption, will you not have been saved?
-When you live under Satan’s domain you are incapable of manifesting God, you are something filthy, and shall not receive God’s inheritance.
-Once you have been cleansed and made perfect, you will be holy, and you will be normal, and you will be blessed by God and delightful to God.
+Man’s flesh is of Satan, it is full of rebellious dispositions, it is deplorably filthy, and it is something unclean.
+People covet the enjoyment of the flesh too much and there are too many manifestations of the flesh; this is why God despises man’s flesh to a certain extent.
+When people cast off the filthy, corrupt things of Satan, they gain God’s salvation.
+But if they still do not divest themselves of filth and corruption, then they are still living under the domain of Satan.
+People’s conniving, deceitfulness, and crookedness are all things of Satan.
+God’s salvation of you is to extricate you from these things of Satan.
+God’s work cannot be wrong; it is all done in order to save people from darkness.
+When you have believed to a certain point and can divest yourself of the corruption of the flesh, and are no longer shackled by this corruption, will you not have been saved?
+When you live under Satan’s domain you are incapable of manifesting God, you are something filthy, and cannot receive God’s inheritance.
+Once you have been cleansed and made perfect, you will be holy, you will be a normal person, and you will be blessed by God and delightful to God.